 On 15 May 2022, the SCL commenced its commercial operations.
 The right to operate the SCL as a whole was granted by the Corporation to MTRCL ("the Supplemental Service Concession (SCL)") for a concession period of 10 years ("the Concession Period (SCL)") under another separate supplemental service concession agreement ("the SSCA (SCL)").
-The SSCA (TML) was then terminated with effect from the date of the commencement of commercial operations of the entire SCL.
 Pursuant to the SSCA (SCL), the Corporation shall pay to MTRCL fixed annual payments totalling \$7,177 million during the Concession Period (SCL), subject to an adjustment mechanism under which if, and to the extent, the actual KCRC System Revenue in respect of the year ended 31 December 2022 is less than or greater than the thresholds set out in the SSCA (SCL), MTRCL and the Corporation shall share the impact of such shortfall/surplus calculated according to a formula as set out therein.
-The Concession Period (TML) was terminated on the first date of commissioning and commercial operation of the entire SCL in May 2022, where the fixed annual payment for that calendar year was adjusted by a formula set out in the SSCA (TML).